Basit341/Machine-learning-projects-Classification-and-Regression-/README.md

          4. STAKEHOLDER QUESTIONS AND THEIR ANSWERS

-         5. TRAFFIC SOLUTION ( Tableau Project )

-         6. GOOGLE FIBER  ( Tableau Project  )

-where I used my data analytics and Data science skills to achieve high accuracy of machine learning models.
+where I used my machine learning and Data science skills to achieve high accuracy of machine learning models.